allmiraria/axiomFP/README.md

 * Click show/hide columns
 * Tick AA.meanX, AB.meanX, BB.meanX, and n_NC
 * Click export -> current table and save the file and name it _(for example "SNP_stat")_
+*  Click OK.
+Folder where the file is saved will be automaticaly opened.

 D)
 > _To generate the SNP_call_contrast_positions_file_
 >
 * Click export -> genotyping data
-* In "Exported Data" fields tick "Signal"
+* In "Exported Data" field tick "Signal"
 * Uncheck everything in these fields: "Select Probeset Data Columns to Include" and "Select Annotation Column(s) to Add"
 * Insert output file name _(for example "SNP_call")_
-* Click OK.
-Folder where the file is saved will be automaticaly opened.
+* Make sure to choose the destination folder for your file in the "Output files" field.

 E)